Automation

 Open Ocean Engineering, a Hong Kong based startup, has created Clearbot Neo, an AI-enabled robotic boat that autonomously gathers tons of floating garbage from waterways.

-Last year, Yale University researchers created robot that can transform its limbs into flippers via an “adaptive morphogenesis” method when shifting from land to sea.
+Last year, Yale University researchers created a robot that can transform its limbs into flippers via an “adaptive morphogenesis” method when shifting from land to sea.
 ART (Amphibious Robot Turtle) fulfils the lack of adaptability in current robot design methods.

 The Singapore National Parks Board (NParks), Microsoft and Conservation International launched Fin Finder, Asia’s first mobile app that uses artificial intelligence to visually identify illegally traded shark and ray species.